OndrejSladky/kmercamel/README.md

 kmercamel compute -k 31 -o ms.msfa -z 2 yourfile.fa                  # Represent only k-mers appearing at least z=2 times
-kmercamel compute -k 31 -o ms.msfa -u yourfile.fa                    # Treat k-mer and its reverse complement as distinct kmercamel compute -k 31 -o ms.msfa -M ms-max-one.msfa yourfile.fa    # Also store MS with maximum ones kmercamel compute -k 31 -o ms.msfa -a [streaming|local] yourfile.fa  # Use a different algorithm instead of BIGREEDY (`greedy`); likely results in longer superstrings
+kmercamel compute -k 31 -o ms.msfa -u yourfile.fa                    # Treat k-mer and its reverse complement as distinct kmercamel compute -k 31 -o ms.msfa -M ms-max-one.msfa yourfile.fa    # Also store MS with maximum ones
 ```
 If the input file are simplitigs (or eulertigs), the execution can be significantly speeded up by adding the `-S` flag.
 However, note that if `-S` is used with matchtigs (SPSS with repetitions), it may result it unnecessarily long outputs.
 The output will still be correct, but the default masks are not guaranteed to be min-one.